-The gophersnake (Pituophis catenifer), (Special Concern), is a large, heavy-bodied snake that is widely distributed throughout western and central North America, though in Minnesota most records are from counties along the Minnesota, Mississippi, and St. Croix rivers (cite XX).
+The gophersnake (Pituophis catenifer), (Special Concern), is widely distributed throughout western and central North America, though in Minnesota most records are from counties along the Minnesota, Mississippi, and St. Croix rivers (cite XX).
 The gophersnake prefers areas of well-drained, loose, sandy soil.
 In Minnesota, dry sand prairies and bluff prairies are considered prime habitat.
 Primary threats include habitat loss, degradation, and fragmentation.
 We hypothesized that open sand, percent grass, number of gopher mounds, and canopy cover would most affect initial snake abundance, and that temperature at the start of the survey would most affect detection.

-The Leonard’s skipper (Hesperia leonardus leonardus), (Special Concern), is a small prairie butterfly that prefers dry, sandy prairie and savanna dominated by native plant species (XX source, prob rare species guide).
-No studies have been conducted regarding the specific habitat needs of Leonard’s skippers in Minnesota, but their requirements are likely comparable to similar native prairie skippers of the same genus that have been studied more extensively, including H. l. pawnee, which occurs on mesic prairie further to the west and hybridizes with Leonard’s skipper (XX Robert Dana, Pers.
+The Leonard’s skipper (Hesperia leonardus leonardus), (Special Concern) prefers dry, sandy prairie and savanna dominated by native plant species (XX source, prob rare species guide).
+No studies have been conducted regarding the specific habitat needs of Leonard’s skippers in Minnesota, but their requirements are likely comparable to similar native prairie skippers of the same genus that have been studied more extensively, including H. l. pawnee, which occurs on mesic prairie further west and hybridizes with Leonard’s skipper (XX Robert Dana, Pers.
 Communication).
 Adults emerge in August, feed on varying nectar sources, and lay eggs shortly thereafter.
 Eggs hatch in approximately 10 days, after which the larvae build refugium in the base of bunchgrasses from which they forage until entering diapause for the winter.
 Definitive information is not available, but larvae likely overwinter in the tangle of vegetation at the base of bunchgrasses or on the ground under the overhanging grass (XX Robert Dana, pers. communication).
 The Leonard’s skipper seems to favor areas of mesic prairie that have open sand or other bare ground between clumps of bunchgrass.
 Leonard’s skippers were frequently observed nectaring on blazing star (Liatris spp.) during previous studies within the ASP, and this genus is believed to be a preferred nectar source for adult skippers (XX source, maybe invert surveys of SDSF).
 We hypothesized that Leonard’s skipper abundance would be positively related to graminoid cover and blazing star abundance and negatively related to canopy cover, litter depth, and management disturbances.
 We hypothesized that detection would relate to survey date and wind speed.

 The northern barrens tiger beetle (Cicindela patruela patruela), (Special Concern), is a chase-and-ambush predator that prefers sandy openings and roads in areas with low to moderate canopy cover (XX source, prob mn dnr).
 Adults emerge from the larval stage in the fall and overwinter in ground burrows after a period of active foraging.
 They re-emerge in spring, mate, lay eggs, and die off as summer progresses.
 This species requires open sand for larval and adult burrows, and open sand with sparse, scattered vegetation for hunting.
 Steffens (2005XX) noted that probable threats to tiger beetle populations include development, clear-cutting, off-road vehicle use, and other activities that significantly disturb sandy soil.
 Anecdotally, observers have noted that tiger beetles seem to be found most frequently in areas of Sand Dunes and Sherburne that are relatively “hilly,” rather than flat.
 We hypothesized that tiger beetle abundance would be positively related to terrain roughness and negatively related with canopy cover and litter depth.